Amber Heard explains why she thinks she’s been labelled a ‘liar’ in Johnny Depp trial

 She continued: “I wanted to make a statement to make sure there was not any doubt.
 That I couldn’t be labelled these things just because Johnny was the bigger star and had more publicity reach.”

-Elsewhere, Heard appeared to c rumours that her situation with Depp had impacted her role in the Aquaman sequel.
+Elsewhere, Heard appeared to confirm rumours that her situation with Depp had impacted her role in the Aquaman sequel.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up